Threat Level

 Current Threat Level

-The current threat level from international terrorism for the UK is assessed as – SEVERE
+The current threat level from international terrorism for the UK is assessed as SEVERE.

 The threat level for Northern Ireland-related terrorism is set separately for Northern Ireland and Great Britain.
 In Northern Ireland it is SEVERE and in Great Britain SEVERE.

-CRITICAL ~ means an attack is expected imminently
+- CRITICAL means an attack is expected imminently.

-The Government continues to maintain a state of heightened readiness in response to the threat from international terrorism.
+The Government continues to maintain a state of heightened readiness in response to the threat from international terrorism (opens in a new tab).
 It remains the Government’s policy to issue warnings or advice if this ever became necessary to protect public safety in the event of a specific and credible terrorist threat.

 Source and form of the Threat